 Sadly, accidents can and do happen.
-In fact, I narrowly avoided one myself last year.
+In fact, I narrowly avoided one myself a few years ago.
 A crack in the exhaust sytem of the helicopter I was flying meant unfiltered exhaust gasses were pouring into the cockpit every time I pulled the cabin heat knob.
 It was only because I had a good CO detector that I stayed out of the NTSB reports.

 One way to avoid this scenario is to perform a good preflight inspection every time you fly, paying particular attention to the condition of the exhaust system.
 Look for any cracks, holes, or hot spots, which might indicate a leak.
 Since much of this is hidden with the engine cowl on, have your mechanic do a thorough inspection of all exhaust parts at every oil change and annual, too.

 The easiest thing to do is use a carbon monoxide detector on every flight.
 If you buy a quality device and make it part of your regular checklist, you're much more likely to detect a leak before it becomes a major problem.
+In fact, the NTSB now strongly suggests that all airplanes have some type of CO detector on board.
 All CO detectors measure concentration in parts per million (ppm), and alert pilots with some combination of lights, audio alarms, and even vibration.

 So how much is too much?
 The US Occupational Safety and Health Administration (OSHA) uses 35 ppm as its lower limit, although it's important to note that this is based on a time weighted average (TWA), taken over 8 hours.
 OSHA uses 200 ppm as a 5-minute sample ceiling, and 1500 ppm as an instantaneous limit.